 Marc H. Zitomer - Schools & Education

-Schenck, Price, Smith & King, LLP also congratulates the following attorneys who have been selected for inclusion in the 2013 edition of New Jersey Super Lawyers - Rising Star Edition.
+Schenck, Price, Smith & King, LLP also congratulates the following attorneys who have been selected for inclusion in the 2016 New Jersey Super Lawyers – Rising Star Edition, New Jersey Monthly magazine.

 Crystal West Edwards - Elder Law